Camdah77/ArtStudio/README.md

 The headings on all pages is in #64A0A0, except for on the sign up page where it is #F699CD since the background is black I want the heading to stand out.
 ![Color schem](assets/images/readme-colorscheme.webp)
 ### Typography
+There are two fonts used:

-League Spartan is selected in headings, navigation and buttons Montserrat  is selected as the main font in the running text.
+- League Spartan in headings, navigation and buttons
+- Montserrat  is selected as the main font in the running text.
 The combiantion of theese two fonts gives a serious but playful impression.
 Buttons and presentations are made in canva.com
 ### Imagery